02loveslollipop/Shizuku-precipitation-viewer/apps/shizuka_viewer/README.md

 # Shizuku Viewer (Flutter)

-Material-themed viewer that overlays precipitation data on a Mapbox map, powered by the Shizuku API.
+Material-themed viewer that overlays precipitation data on a Mapbox basemap (via Flutter Map + Mapbox tiles), powered by the Shizuku API.

 ## Features